Xmetalfanx/Complete_Homepage/others/siteHistorymd.md

 I am just typing this ASAP, so please excuse the grammar for now

----
+* * *

 # Thanks

 SO many thanks go to [Dev Tips](https://www.youtube.com/channel/UCyIe-61Y8C4_o-zZCtO4ETQ), as I learned about SASS, Compass, Bourbons, Bootstrap, Foundation, Neat, Bitters, and Refills THANKS to his great videos

----
+* * *

-*I had to start this somewhere...
-There was time with basic HTML and style tags before this starting point, here that I mention*
+_I had to start this somewhere...
+There was time with basic HTML and style tags before this starting point, here that I mention_

 # Part 1 - Macromedia Dreamweaver Templates